Heermann's kangaroo rat: Reproduction

 Heermann's kangaroo rat has a wide window in which it primarily breeds, ranging from February to October.
 Its highest breeding activity is in April, and this decreases in July.

 Heermann's kangaroo rat rarely show increased levels of sexual behavior.
 Copulation is rather quick, and typically only lasts a couple seconds.
 If the animals are caged, the rats show no increase in sexual behavior.
 Females rats will even show aggression if her genitalia are swollen and enlarged.
 During labor, the female rat will assist the delivery of the young with her front paws.
 The female Heermann's kangaroo rats also fondle her babies after birth with fondling, smelling, and licking.

 The young are born bright pink, wrinkled, hairless (except for colorless vibrissae), poikilothermic, and with their eyes closed.
 Within 22 hours of birth, hair is already developing and beginning to obtain adult pigmentation, beginning at the head and eventually reaching the feet by day 7.
 Before day 9 it is not possible to differentiate sexes because external genitalia appear the same.
 Weaning is completed around day 25, and young begin hunting and scavenging independently by 4 weeks.

+Proposed sub-species

+Nine different sub-species of Dipodomys heermanni had been proposed: